Section Image

 Classic New England homes on quiet residential streets

-Two-story cottages and spacious, 200-year-old homes with front-facing gabled roofs are common in this South Portland neighborhood and give the area a classic New England feel.
-Cape Cods with wooden shingles come in a variety of ages and styles, and though homes sit close together, being close to one’s neighbors creates a tight-knit community.
+Two-story cottages and spacious homes with front-facing gabled roofs are typical in this South Portland neighborhood and give the area a classic New England feel.
+Most of these properties were built between the early and mid-20th century, although some new construction and homes date back to the 19th century.
+Cape Cods with wooden shingles come in various ages and styles that sit close together.
 These single-family homes range widely in cost.
-Smaller homes or fixer-uppers in need of some elbow grease can cost between $250,000 and $400,000, while move-in-ready modest cottages, split-levels and Cape Cods may cost between $450,000 and $600,000.
-Homes that are priced between $650,000 and $800,000 include historic Colonial manors, mid-century raised-ranch and hipped-roof four-square style homes.
-There are also a few new constructions with modern elements that fall within this price range.
-A selection of homes ranging between $900,000 and $1.5 million may have large floorplans, plenty of yard space or state-of-the-art renovations.
+Smaller houses or fixer-uppers needing some elbow grease can cost between $250,000 and $400,000, while modest, move-in-ready cottages, split-levels and Cape Cods may cost between $450,000 and $600,000.
+Homes priced between $650,000 and $800,000 include historic Colonial manors, mid-century raised-ranch and hipped-roof four-square style homes.
+There are also a few new builds with modern elements within this price range.
+A selection of homes ranging between $900,000 and $1.5 million may have large floorplans or state-of-the-art renovations.
 The Meetinghouse Lofts community is a small condo complex with units ranging between $550,000 and $750,000.
-Floor plans include high ceilings, small balconies or patios and even a fireplace.
+Floor plans include high ceilings, small balconies or patios, and fireplaces.

 1/3